crate-workbench/cratedb-xlens/README.md

 ```

 When using `--execute`, each command is presented individually for confirmation, allowing you to selectively execute specific commands as needed.

+**AutoExec Mode:** The `--autoexec` flag provides automated replica reset operations with robust error handling and retry logic.
+Use `--dry-run` first to safely preview operations.
+Designed for Kubernetes CronJob automation with structured JSON logging support.

 ### `active-shards`